Parabolic Hecke eigensheaves: Introduction

 \subsubsection{Organization}

 This work is organized as follows.
 Parabolic objects (bundles, Higgs bundles, flat bundles) are reviewed in Chapter \ref{sec:parabolic.objects}.
 In particular, section \ref{ssec:operations} discusses the natural operations one can perform on parabolic bundles or parabolic Higgs bundles: pullbacks \cite{mochizuki-kh1,iyer-simpson-dr,iyer-simpson}, tensor products \cite{mochizuki-kh1,iyer-simpson-dr,iyer-simpson}, and pushforwards \cite{dps}.
 Notions of stability or semistability are discussed in section \ref{ssec:stability}.
 In particular, subsection \ref{sssec:ss.general} includes a statement of Mochizuki's non-abelian Hodge theorem, while subsection \ref{sssec:ss.P1} begins the detailed analysis we need for the case of rank $2$ parabolic bundles on $\mathbb{P}^1$.
 Chapter \ref{sec:moduli.spaces} studies the quasi projective moduli spaces determined by the above notions of stability or semistability, focusing on $\mathbb{P}^1$ with parabolic structure at $5$ points $\{p_1,\dots, p_5\}$.
 We work out the moduli spaces produced by GIT.
 The main object that we will work with in the rest of the paper turns out to be a del Pezzo quartic surface $X \subset \mathbb{P}^{4}$.
 In Chapter \ref{sec:hecke} we construct explicit models for the version of the Hecke correspondences relating the GIT moduli spaces in our case.
 Since a Hecke transform of a stable bundle need not be stable, the naive Hecke correspondence needs to be compactified and resolved.
 We will see that it is obtained from the product $X \times X$ by blowing up the diagonal $X$, and then blowing up the proper transforms of the $16$ surfaces $L \times L$, where $L$ runs through the $16$ lines in the del Pezzo surface $X$.
 In particular, the Hecke correspondence in our case can be described as a conic bundle over $X \times C$.
 In Chapter \ref{sec:modular} we give a detailed description of the rational map from the Hitchin fiber to the moduli of bundles.
-We show that a resolution of the base locus of this map gives rise to a finite morphism and that this realizes a blow-up of (a connected component of) the Hitchin fiber as a degree four cover of the moduli space $X$ of parabolic bundles.
+We show that the base locus of this map consists of the $16$ points of order two on each component of the Hitchin fiber and that the blow-up of these points resolves the map and realizes a blow-up of (a connected component of) the Hitchin fiber as a finite degree four cover of the moduli space $X$ of parabolic bundles.
 We also show that the blown-up Hitchin fiber is naturally embedded in the bundle of logarithmic one forms on $X$ with poles along the union of the sixteen $(-1)$-curves on $X$.
 Thus the blown-up Hitchin fiber is a spectral cover for a meromorphic Higgs bundle on $X$.
 We will refer to this cover as the {\em modular spectral cover}.
 In section \ref{sssec:wobbly} we analyze the wobbly locus in our situation and show that it is the reduced divisor consisting of the 16 lines in $X$.
-Non-abelian Hodge theory converts the question of constructing the geometric Langlands correspondence for tamely ramified local systems on $C$ to the problem of solving an eigensheaf problem for the Hecke action on tamely ramified semistable parabolic Higgs bundles on $X$.
+Non-abelian Hodge theory converts the question of constructing the geometric Langlands correspondence for tamely ramified flat bundles on $C$ to the problem of solving an eigensheaf problem for the Hecke action on tamely ramified semistable parabolic Higgs bundles on $X$.
 To spell this problem out we need to first understand the configuration of parabolic divisors in our birational model for the parabolic Hecke correspondence, as well as the relevant Higgs data.
 This is done in detail in Chapter \ref{sec:eigensheaves}.